 Photograph: Jewel Samad/AFP/Getty, Guardian

-In the case of both the police and teachers, we’re dealing with public employees who tend to be
+In both cases, we’re dealing with public employees who:

-- raised in a culture that sees black people as potentially dangerous.
+- raised in a media culture that views black people as often dangerous and criminal;

-Anyhow, here’s the BBC’s four main points on police violence followed by my comparison to what’s happening in education.
+Anyhow, here are the BBC’s four main points on police violence followed by my comparison to what’s happening in education.

-2) Some officers have an implicit bias against blacks, although in fairness, it’s not just cops, it’s our whole white dominant culture.
+2) Many police have an implicit bias against blacks, although in fairness, it’s not just cops, it’s our whole culture.
 Computer-simulated studies show people are far quicker to shoot an unarmed black men than unarmed white man.
+And study after study shows that schools are far more likely to suspend black boys than white boys as well as refer them to special education .

-3) We’ve created a “warrior” police culture which is willing to maim or kill innocent civilians rather than risk injury to a single officer.
+3) Police have created a “warrior” police culture which is willing to maim or kill innocent civilians rather than risk injury to a single officer.

 “”When the military is designing a mission, they have in mind the fact that they’re going to lose soldiers, “ Stoughton says.
 “The police profession has strongly repudiated that notion.
 No officer fatalities are acceptable.”

-Instead, Stoughton says, police now see a high civilian death as an acceptable price to pay for police safety—-as long as those civilians are people of color.
+Instead, Stoughton says, police now see a high civilian death as an acceptable price to pay for police safety although I’d add the caveat….as long as those civilians are people of color.
+(Witness the different way police responded to the Baltimore protests vs. the white biker shoot-out in Waco.)

 4) “We have to fix the wider social problems first.”
-Charles Ramsey, who heads both the Philadelphia Police Department and Obama’s new Presidential Task Force on 21st Century Policing, is quoted saying. “”We live in a society where everybody wants to point fingers, but we have a lot of deeply-rooted societal problems: poverty, education, poor housing stock.
+The BBC’s last point came from Charles Ramsey, who heads both the Philadelphia Police Department and Obama’s new Presidential Task Force on 21st Century Policing, and said. “”We live in a society where everybody wants to point fingers, but we have a lot of deeply-rooted societal problems: poverty, education, poor housing stock.
 We’ve got to deal with the issue of extreme poverty.”

 Yep.
-We hear the same thing about the equity gap in education..
-As a progressive education activist, I agree with Charles Ramsey: I think poverty and poor housing and the rest are all huge issues.
+We hear the same thing about the equity gap in education.
+As a progressive ed reformer, I agree with Charles Ramsey: I think poverty and poor housing and the rest are all huge issues and we need to make serious public investments in these areas.
+However, I do take issue with that little word: “first”.

-Because it’s not an either/or choice.
-We need to fix poverty AND we need to change our police and education systems.
+Because we need to fix poverty AND we need to change our police and education systems.
 We don’t have to choose.
 We don’t have to fix them in a chronological order.
-If Black Lives Matter, they matter in both the street and the classroom and it would be nice if we all started acting like it.
-I’m a Democrat, so I’m especially interested in Democrats getting this right.
-Which I’ll get to in another post.
+If Black Lives Matter, they matter in both the street and the classroom.
+So it would be nice if both Republicans and Democrats—and their various allies– would stop treating them as entirely separate issues.
+As a Democrat, I’m especially interested in Democrats getting this right.

 In response to my Six Thoughts About The Opt-Out Movement and Beth Hawkins’ earlier piece at Minnpost Test Anxiety: Is it the kids or the teachers who are driving drop-outs? , a few people have wondered why teachers at the city’s best-performing high school (well, at least for white kids) would urge affluent white parents to opt their kids out of standardized tests?